geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 We've had the demo machine up and working.
 So yeah, we got four shipping this week, and then I think we have four more sold beyond that.
 That'll ship in like three weeks, and then if you buy today, it'll ship in like four weeks.
-So yeah, buy a Tinybox V2 today.
+So yeah, buy a TinyBox V2 today.
 They look great.

 ##### **Chenyu** [[00:00:50](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=50)]